 Contractor shall institute and maintain a training/staff development program pertaining to those services described in the Exhibit(s) attached hereto.
 Appropriate training/staff development shall be provided for treatment, administrative, and support personnel.
-Participation of treatment and support personnel in training/staff development should include in-service activities.
-Such activities shall be planned and scheduled in advance; and shall be conducted on a continuing basis.
+Participation of treatment and support personnel in training/staff development should include professional and staff development training activities.
+Such activities shall be planned and scheduled in advance, and shall be conducted on a continuing basis.
 Contractor shall develop and institute a plan for an annual evaluation of such training/staff development program.